Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 \subsection{Data Collection}

+MSTR is the research nuclear reactor on the campus of Missouri S\&T. This reactor, with a maximum rated power of 200kW, is used frequently for training reactor operators and other personnel compared to other research reactors, such as those focusing on irradiation experiments.
+This operational diversity provides a dynamic dataset well-suited for developing a digital twin capable of capturing frequent power changes and transient dynamics.
+This data space can then be utilized to extract additional information regarding power changes in small reactor systems in general.
+The bulk of power change data available from MSTR includes power changes from operator training and reactor operations courses.
+The state-based nature of this data aligns with digital twin requirements for accurate system representation and real-time synchronization.

 Data was collected from MSTR via daily transient logs as shown in Figure \ref{fig:MSTR_Log}.
-A single power transient could be defined by generating a start point and end point based on stable reactor power.
-These two points in time could then be used to define a state-based approach to the reactor transient, where some information from the initial and final state could be used in conjunction to make predictions.
+The transient logs provide a foundation for state-based digital twin modeling, where stable reactor power states can define each transient.
+A single power transient could be defined by generating start and end points based on stable reactor power.
+These two points in time could then be used to define a state-based approach to the reactor transient, where some information from the initial and final state could be used to make predictions.
+This state-based approach mirrors the system’s physical behavior and ensures a digital twin has the capability to remain synchronized with real-world operations.

 The same information was collected from each stable power, with two stable powers forming a single observation for the state-based prediction model.
+These stable power observations serve as discrete snapshots of the system's operational state, forming the building blocks for the digital twin.
 The information from any given stable power could be coupled with the previous or subsequent information from a stable power to create a single data point.
 The information collected from each of these points included the stable power, control rod heights, date, and time.
+The digital twin can dynamically predict and simulate the system's future states by retaining this information.

-Data could be collected in this format and exported to an excel file.
+Data could be collected in this format and exported to an Excel file.
 Each observation included the date, start time, end time, initial power, final power, and initial and final control rod heights.
 Date and time data were retained for indexing, while the power and control rod information could be used to define the physical state of the reactor system.
+This comprehensive data format supports a digital twin's requirement for high-fidelity synchronization with real-world operations.
 Transient data ranging from January 7, 2013, to October 10, 2014, was collected and processed by hand in this manner.